RS2002/TokamakDisruption/content/authors/Rights of Lethe/_index.md

 ---
 # Display name
-title: Dian
+title: Rights of Lethe

 # Full name (for SEO)
-first_name: Dian
+first_name:
-last_name: Jin
+last_name:

 # Username (this should match the folder name)
 authors:
-  - Dian
+  - Rights of Lethe

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Lead Guitar
+role:

 # Organizations/Affiliations
 organizations:
-  - name: PolyU
+  - name:
     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: Dian plays the guitar.
-Very vegetable.
+bio:

 # education:
 #   courses: